Practice/Industry Group Overview

-We have experience in negotiating, drafting and implementing on behalf of our restaurant clients, single and multi-location licensing and franchising arrangements as a means of funding the expansion and/or promotion of restaurant concepts, both within the United States and internationally.
+We have experience in negotiating, drafting and implementing on behalf of our restaurant clients.
+We implement single and multi-location licensing and franchising arrangements as a means of funding the expansion and/or promotion of restaurant concepts both within the United States and internationally.
 The firm has assisted restaurant companies in establishing franchised locations in more than 35 countries.
-We aggressively ensure each of our client's intellectual property rights are fully protected, and that they retain all necessary controls over the use of the trade name and concept.
+We aggressively ensure each of our clients' intellectual property rights are fully protected and that our clients retain all necessary controls over the use of the trade name and concept.

-We have utilized various means of structuring these investments including franchises, joint ventures, U.S. limited liability companies and corporations, branches, foreign companies and limited partnerships.
-We involve local counsel to the extent necessary in other jurisdictions to ensure our clients' rights and interests are protected to the fullest extent possible.
-Tax matters are addressed to minimize each client's world-wide tax position.
+We have utilized various means of structuring these investments, including franchises, joint ventures, U.S. limited liability companies and corporations, branches, foreign companies and limited partnerships.
+We involve local counsel to the extent necessary in other jurisdictions to ensure that our clients' rights and interests are protected to the fullest extent possible.
+Tax matters are addressed to minimize each client's worldwide tax position.

 Corporate, Securities and Liquor Licensing

-Our corporate attorneys assist in the formation of the operating entities (whether corporations, limited liability companies, joint ventures, limited partnerships or foreign entities) and the negotiation of their terms, the establishment of financing, licensing, franchising, merchandise supply and management arrangements, and the negotiation and drafting of related documents.
+Our corporate attorneys assist in the formation of operating entities (whether corporations, limited liability companies, joint ventures, limited partnerships or foreign entities) and the negotiation of their terms: the establishment of financing, licensing, franchising, merchandise supply and management arrangements, negotiation and drafting of related documents.

 Several of our attorneys have experience in federal and state securities laws.
 Our experience extends to structuring private placements, negotiating with venture capitalists and securities underwriters, and preparing any necessary disclosure documents and registration materials for the Securities and Exchange Commission and state securities administrators.

-We also assist in the procurement of liquor licenses, certificates of occupancy, health inspections and similar matters.
+We also assist in the procurement of liquor licensesthe issues of, certificates of occupancy, health inspections and similar matters.
 Our corporate and tax groups have assisted our restaurant industry clients in charting pathways through complex reorganizations (including mergers, spin-offs, consolidations and liquidations) and corporate or financial restructurings.
-We have designed numerous plans to assist our clients in achieving their structure goals in the most expedient manner, taking into account business, regulatory and tax (both federal and state) considerations.
-We have also assisted our clients in structuring buy-sell agreements, shareholders agreements and the purchase and sale of interests in restaurant companies.
+We have designed numerous plans to assist our clients in achieving their structural goals in the most expedient manner, taking into account business, regulatory and tax (both federal and state) considerations.
+We have also assisted our clients in structuring buy-sell agreements and shareholders agreements and in the purchase and sale of interests in restaurant companies.

 Our corporate and tax groups also work together to assist our restaurant clients in developing and implementing employee incentive and fringe benefit plans, including both qualified and nonqualified plans, such as 401(k) plans, performance bonuses, restricted stock plans, option and equity participation arrangements and incentive stock options.

 The conduct of overseas activities by our restaurant clients is structured with a focus on minimizing the worldwide taxation of their multinational operations and obtaining the greatest possible tax deferrals.
-Care is taken that the appropriate type of entity and ownership structure is utilized with respect to the conduct of operations in a particular foreign country.
+Care is taken to utlitize that appropriate type of entity and ownership structure with respect to the conduct of operations in a particular foreign country.

 Our tax department ensures that international licensing transactions and the establishment of operations in foreign jurisdictions do not run afoul of U.S. excise or similar taxes relating to the outbound transfer of intangible assets.
-They also are closely involved in the design of any employee incentive and similar type plans.
+Our tax lawyers also are closely involved in the design of any employee incentive and similar-type plans.
 The tax group also has experience in representing clients before federal and state tax agencies, whether in revenue examinations or with respect to requests for technical advisements.

-The firm has advised in all alleged discrimination areas, including claims based on race, sex, color, creed, national origin, age, marital status, veteran's status and disability/ handicap under federal and state law and local ordinances in the investigation and litigation stages.
+The firm has advised in all alleged discrimination areas, including claims based on race, sex, color, creed, national origin, age, marital status, veterans status and disability/handicap under federal and state laws and local ordinances, in the investigation and litigation stages.

 We have advised on many food and beverage wage-hour issues, including tipped employees, hours worked, overtime, split jobs, permissible deductions from pay and child labor under the Fair Labor Standards Act.
 There are evolving issues under the Family and Medical Leave Act.

-Our land use group offers proven ability and experience in dealing with all aspects of local, state and federal land use and environmental rules and regulations, including "development of regional impact" proceedings, with attorneys specializing in the approval process for new and continuing projects.
+Our land use group offers proven ability and experience in dealing with all aspects of local, state and federal land use and environmental rules and regulations, including Development of Regional Impact proceedings, with attorneys experienced in the approval process for new and continuing projects.
 We have experience in assisting our clients in lobbying local, state and federal officials in order to protect their interests.

 Our litigation department combines experience, ingenuity, tenacity and persuasion in and out of the courtroom to achieve successful results for our restaurant industry clients.
 Our litigators have appeared or argued before every level of the court system, including the U.S. Supreme Court, and also have represented clients in administrative proceedings at both the state and federal levels.
 We have represented our clients' interests before administrative agencies, including the Cabinet and the Governor of Florida.
 Our litigation attorneys have also assisted a number of our clients in developing risk management programs in connection with virtually all aspects of the conduct of the business of a restaurant enterprise.

 We handle litigation matters of all sizes.
-Our trial lawyers represent small businesses and large corporate clients in routine, ongoing situations, as well as in complex or emergency matters.
+Our trial lawyers represent small businesses and large corporate clients in routine, ongoing situations and in complex or emergency matters.
 Our litigation practice covers virtually every type of civil litigation, with emphasis on business and commercial litigation.
 This includes breach of contract, eminent domain and inverse condemnation, construction litigation, landlord/tenant issues, collections and real property litigation.